Wizards, Beal win shootout as Spurs lose 7th straight

 Beal calmly sank two free throws to change the momentum and DeRozan missed a pair at the other end to effectively end the game.
 Washington pieced together a 22-3 run to seize a 94-85 lead in the third quarter.
 The Wizards scored the last 12 points of that surge, with Isaiah Thomas and Bertans each draining a 3-pointer to punctuate the run.

 Smith took over in the middle of the quarter, following up two driving layups with a two 3-pointers to give Washington a 125-115 lead with 4:31 left.
-Gay followed up a pullup jumper with a 3-pointer to stake the Spurs to a 67-58 lead in the second quarter, but Rui Hachimura's dunk brought the Wizards within six at halftime.
-San Antonio's 69 points at intermission eclipsed its previous season-high of 60, which was set in the first game against Washington.
+Gay followed up a pullup jumper with a 3-pointer to stake the Spurs to a 67-56 lead in the second quarter, but Rui Hachimura's dunk brought the Wizards within six at halftime.
+San Antonio's 69 points at intermission eclipsed its previous season high of 60, which was set in the first game against Washington.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)